cs1302uga/cs1302-minesweeper-alpha/README.md

 ```

 If there are style guide violations, then fix them and retest your code!
 Once
-you have no style guide violations, you can submit using the following command:
+you have no style guide violations and your code compiles, you can submit
+using the following command:

 ```
 $ submit cs1302-minesweeper-alpha csci-1302